John Booher 1

 Noted events in his life were:

-• Will, 26 Nov 1820, , Washington, VA.
+2. He signed a will on 26 Nov 1820 in , Washington, VA.
 In the Name of God Amen.
 I John Booher of Washington County and State of Virginia being sick and weak in body but of sound and disposing mind, memory and understanding considering the certainty of death and the uncertainty of the time thereof and being desirous to settle my worldly affairs do therefore make and publish this my last Will and Testament in manner and form following that is to say.

 First and principally I commit my soul into the hands of Almighty God and my body to the earth and after my just debts and funeral charges are paid I devise and bequeath as follows